rockman007372/Obsidian-Vault/UDP.md

 Links: [[Transport Layer]]
 - - -

+UDP (User Datagram Protocol) is a protocol used for sending and receiving datagrams over a network.

+It is a connectionless protocol that does **not** guarantee reliable delivery of data, does not provide flow control, and does not implement congestion control.

+UDP is often used for applications that require low latency and can tolerate some data loss, such as real-time audio and video streaming, online gaming, and DNS.

 UDP adds very little service on top of IP
-- Multiplexing at sender:  gather data, form packages, pass to IP
+- Multiplexing at sender:  UDP gathers data from different processes, form packets and pass them to IP
-- De-multiplexing at receiver: receive packets, dispatch to the right processes
+- De-multiplexing at receiver: UDP receive packets, dispatch to the right processes.
 - Checksum: Check for bits error

 ##### How does UDP handle de-multiplexing: